publiclab/spectral-workbench.js/README.md

 ## Automated tests

 To run Jasmine tests, open `spec/javascripts/test.html` in a browser.
+You can run them on our Github Pages-hosted suite here: http://publiclab.github.io/spectral-workbench.js/test.html.

 ## Contributing